Project Scope

 ✅ 3D props (for maximum gameplay immersion)

 Red might seem like the obvious choice for a vampire-themed horror adventure, but I wanted to challenge myself and avoid simply throwing “blood” on everything and calling it a day.
 I thought about The Shining where Stanley Kubrick intentionally uses red sparingly throughout the film to signal danger or violence.
-I adopted a similar approach, reserving the colour for moments of heightened tension and visual emphasis.
+I adopted a similar approach, reserving the color for moments of heightened tension and visual emphasis.

 The primary palette relies on dull, muted brown-greys to reflect the harsh, desolate atmosphere of Barovia.
 Against this subdued backdrop, the rare, deliberate appearances of red become the brightest notes in the composition, drawing the viewer’s eye to key elements and reinforcing their importance.